gotchoices/MyCHIPs/doc/learn-protocol.md

   But it can only do so if the time, originally set forth in the lift proposal, has not yet expired (in the sole judgement of the referee).
   So the originator sends a message to the referee requesting permission to commit.

-  Assuming permission/authorization is given by the referee, the requester now possesses a digital signature of the referee indicating that the lift is good and valid.
-  It will proceed to transmit this information clockwise through the lift chain, starting with node B.
+  Depending solely on the time elapsed, the referee will answer either with an approval (good) or disapproval (void) message which bear's the referee's digital signature.
+The originator should now proceed to transmit this record clockwise through the lift chain, starting with node B.
-  Node B will forward the signature to C, and so forth until all the nodes in the circuit have received the signature.
+  Node B will forward the signature to C, and so forth until all the nodes in the circuit have received the signature (whether good or void).

-  Each node can make the lift chits binding by affixing this signature to the chit record.
+  Affixing a *good* signature will make make the applicable lift chits binding.

 ![seq-lift-conf](uml/seq-lift-conf.svg)

 #### Referee Queries
-  Assuming all the nodes stayed connected and responded correctly through the lift sequences above, everyone now has exchanged their excess credits and collected other, more wanted ones in their place.
+  Assuming all the nodes stayed connected and responded correctly through the lift sequences above, everyone now has exchanged their excess credits and collected other, more wanted ones in their place
+  (or they all know the lift is expired and the chits can now be ignored).
   But if part of the network had a problem part-way through the lift, some nodes might be left in an indeterminate state.
   They are committed to the lift, but they don't have the required signature to complete so they really don't know for sure if the lift should go through or not.

   Participating nodes can consult their local clock and get a pretty good idea of when the lift should have timed out.
   If this time is exceeded, they can reach out to the referee node to ask the status of the lift.
   The referee will:
+  - answer that time is still running--no answer yet; or
-  - respond with a "timed out" message; or
+  - respond with a signed "void" message; or
-  - provide the authorization signature.
+  - provide the "good" authorization signature.

 ![seq-lift-ref](uml/seq-lift-ref.svg)

-As a further optimization, it will provide a greater of load distribution if nodes suspecting a timeout will first try reaching out to the lift originator to validate a lift.
+Participating nodes can provide a greater degree of load distribution if, upon discovering a local timeout, they will take the following steps in order:
-The originator shall respond similarly to any query with one of the following answers:
-- The lift is good; here's the referee's signature;
-- The lift has timed out, here's a signed timeout message from the referee;
-- I don't yet have an answer for this lift
+- See if any other segments exist on our same database that are part of the same lift (same uuid but different sequence) and already have the signature;
+- Send a chit consensus check to the upstream peer to see if the signature has been received there;
+- Wait an amount of time *after* expected timeout that is proportional to how much time was left on the lift promise (before expiration) when you received it.
+  This should generally cause the terminus node (or a node closer to that end of the chain) to act first.
+- Request status directly from the originator (if query address has been supplied), who can answer in like fashion to the referee;
+- Request status from the referee directly;

-As long as connectivity can be maintained with their upstream neighbor, the originator, or the referee, each node should be able to successfully complete the lift.
+As long as connectivity can be maintained with a connected neighbor, the originator, or the referee, each node should be able to successfully complete the lift.
-If none of these can be reached, the lift commit will block indefinitely until connectivity can be restored.
+If none of these can be reached, the lift commit/reject will block indefinitely until connectivity can be restored to someone with the signature.

-It [has been shown](../test/analysis/dsr/phase-1/results.md) that without a referee, the protocol suffers from potential safety and/or liveness issues.
+It [has been shown](../test/analysis/dsr/phase-1/results.md) that without a referee, the protocol is more vulnerable to potential safety and/or liveness issues.
 So it is important that sites maintain a list of trustworthy referees and their public keys.
 To support this function, a site willing to serve as referee must also support the following auxiliary protocol: